Understanding the Director of Partnerships Position

 Why does an organization hire a Director of Partnerships?

 Organizations hire a Director of Partnerships to refine the vision for partnerships.
 Typically in smaller teams, this role has a more general partnerships focus.
 Meanwhile, larger organizations provide the opportunity to niche down, having Directors focus on a specific territory or subsection of partners.
+Use this Partnership Director sample job description when getting ready to hire your first Partner Director.

 What are a Director of Partnerships’s responsibilities?